BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 | 35dad980
 ```

-You'll note that we skipped right past the master key here.
+You'll note that you skipped right past the step of creating the master private key and deriving the master public key before finger printing it.
 That's
 because `keytool` is smart and does all of the intermediary
 calculations without asking you.
 So here it goes from the seed through
 the private master key through the public master key to the
 fingerprint, and you only have to worry about the first and last
 steps.

-(We're actually never going to output the master key, because we have
+(We're actually never going to output those master keys because we only care about things further down the hierarchy.)
-the seed for our main backup, and we're going to generate the account
-keys needed by Bitcoin Core.)

 ## Convert to an Account Key